ElrondDevGuild/elrond-dev-scrolls/erdjs/how-tos/setup-erdjs-and-issue-esdt-token.md

 ---
+title: Issue ESDT - example of setup and interaction using the erdjs SDK
 description: Setup the erdjs workflow and issue an ESDT token in NodeJS enviroment.
 ---

-# Issue ESDT - example of setup and interaction using the erdjs SDK

 Before we dig in, please be aware that this article is for developers who code in JavaScript/Typescript and know the basics of working with a NodeJS environment.